Probing underlying event in Z-boson events using event shape observables: Results

 \section{Results}

-The toward region is one of the most important from the the point of view of UE.
-Comparing the charged particle sum \pT and multiplicity density as a function of $Z$-boson \pT obtained from \pythiaeight and \mg+\pythiaeight generators show that extra hard jets indeed result in much higher activity.
+The toward region is one of the most important from the point of view of the UE in $Z$-boson events.
+Comparing the charged particle sum \pT and multiplicity densities as functions of $Z$-boson \pT obtained from \pythiaeight and \mg+\pythiaeight generators show that ISR hard jets indeed lead to much higher charged particle activity, as can be seen in \FigRef{fig:ue1}.
 The effect of turning off MPI is roughly a constant decrease in the activity.
-So the target is to find events where difference due to extra hard jets will be negligible.
+So the target is to find events where the difference due to ISR jets is negligible.

-Looking at \FigRef{fig:es1}, depicting inclusive distribution of transverse thrust and sphericity, it is clear that MPI results in making events more spherical.
+Looking at \FigRef{fig:es1}, depicting the inclusive distribution of transverse thrust and sphericity, it is clear that MPI results in making events more spherical.

-Now combing the two sets of observables, \FigRef{fig:thr} shows charged particle sum \pT and multiplicity density as a function of transverse thrust.
+Now combining the two sets of observables, \FigRef{fig:thr} shows the charged particle scalar sum \pT and multiplicity densities as a function of transverse thrust.
 A number of interesting observations can be made from these plots:

 \begin{itemize}